-These principles do not apply to the automatic processing of digital images for the purpose of aggregate or non-identifying analysis.
-For example, when the automatic processing of digital images is used only to detect the presence and follow the movement of a face, to count the number of unique visitors to a retail establishment or to measure the genders or approximate ages of people who view a store display (for marketing research purposes), those practices are outside the scope of these principles.
+These principles do not apply to the use of a facial recognition for the purpose of aggregate or non-identifying analysis.
+For example, when facial recognition technology is used only to count the number of unique visitors to a retail establishment or to measure the genders or approximate ages of people who view a store display (for marketing research purposes), those practices are outside the scope of these principles.